regularmichael/moegame/Moe/DEVELOPMENT/COMPETITIVE ANALYSES/PRIMARY/Evil Within 2.md

 There are some melee elements, but they aren't that important either.
 There are axes that can do a lot of damage but break, and a permanent knife that does very little damage.
 There are sneak attacks that can be done that kill an unsuspecting enemy, which is an interesting idea that we can expand on for our combat system re: magic and releasing souls.
 There are also distraction items like bricks and bottles - a useful inclusion.

 Characters can craft combat things, either at a bench or in the field (which requires more than at a bench).
 The crafting is pretty basic, nothing to really note here other than it's a good template.
 Typical resource get -> make item loop.

+Regarding health, players a given a small threshold that their health can heal over time to if their current health is below that threshold.
+For example, if the threshold is 20% of maximum health, and the player's current health is only 10% of the maximum health, then so long as they don't continue to take damage, their current health will go up until it reaches that 20% threshold.
+This threshold can be increased through character progression.

 **TAKEAWAY**
 Evil Within 2 is a really interesting horror game.
 The open world, surreal presentation, and emotional storytelling are the primary things to pull from this game.
 I'll be playing more of it to expand on this.